Overall: 9447 6619 8548

 THINGS I WANT

 • Standalone version!
 I'd like to launch and compose with this powerful MIDI music composition environment without going near my DAW.
-I wouldn't be surprised if an updated version is in the works because LiquidRhythm has this feature. ;-)
+I wouldn't be surprised if an updated version is in the works because LiquidRhythm has this feature.;-) I'VE BEEN ASSURED THAT THIS IS BEING WORKED ON.

 • MIDI Event Editor.